luv120-impact/Community-Support-Tracker/README.md

 This project is developed collaboratively by three team members, each responsible for one major component:

-Student 1 – Donation Tracker
+Student 1 – Donation Trackers
-ssStudent 2 – Volunteer Hours Tracker
+Student 2 – Volunteer Hours Tracker
 Student 3 – Event Signup

 1. Donation Tracker